Sometimes it might seem like kids love being tickled … but do they really?

 But the child may be laughing so uncontrollably, that they can hardly say the words, “Stop!” or “No!”.
 And even if they do, adults often still think it’s all in fun, because of the laughter!

-So well meaning adults often continue tickling, unaware that the child they’re tickling is UNCOMFORTABLE!
-In retrospect, people often report having felt OVERWHELMED or OVERPOWERED when tickled as a child.
+So well meaning adults often continue tickling, unaware that the child they’re tickling is uncomfortable.
+In retrospect, adults often report having felt overwhelmed or overpowered when tickled as a child.